-This is hands-down the best broccoli cheddar soup!
-It’s loaded with broccoli, carrots and of course cheddar cheese for the most satisfying bowl of cheesy broccoli soup ever!
+The best broccoli cheddar soup recipe is loaded with broccoli, carrots and of course cheddar cheese for the most satisfying bowl of cheesy broccoli soup ever!

 It's a copycat recipe that tastes even better than the restaurant version!